 The shaft is the long cylindrical component of the club, usually made of steel or graphite.

 Shafts come in different flexes which determines their stiffness or flexibility.

-A steel shaft is strong and scratch-resistant, doesn’t break easily and offers good swing control.
+Steel shafts are strong and scratch-resistant, doesn’t break easily, and offers good swing control.

-A graphite shaft has more flex, allowing the club to “whip through”, transferring more power to the ball and adding distance.
-A more flexible shaft means less control.
+Graphite shafts typically have more flex, allowing the club to “whip through”, transferring more power to the ball, and adding distance.
+However, a more flexible shaft means a little less control.